boostercloud/booster/docs/chapters/03_booster-architecture.md

-> **Note**: Generating an entity with the same name as an already existing one will prompt the user for confirmation.
+> [!NOTE] Generating an entity with the same name as an already existing one will prompt the user for confirmation.

-###  The reducer function
+##  The reducer function

 Booster generates the reducer function as a static method of the entity class.
 That function is called by the framework every time that an event of the specified type needs to be reduced.
 It's highly recommended to **keep your reducer functions pure**, which means that you should be able to produce the new entity version by just looking at the event and the current entity state.
 You should avoid calling third party services, reading or writing to a database, or changing any external state.